ryan-mcclue/ryan-mcclue/src/emb-knowledge.md

 * OLED

 ### Memory
+RAM usage:
+  .cinit (globals and static with initialisers)
+  .bss (globals and static with on initialisers)
+  .heap (growing down)
+  ...........
+NOTE: RTOS tasks will have their own heaps+stacks .stack (growing up)
+Embedded avoid malloc()s as fragmentation becomes more of an issue, when dealing with small allocation sizes

 * EEPROM:
  Is EEPROM the same as flash?
 (EEPROM write bytes more power, flash sector) SPI flash erase byte is 0xff?
 Can only set by sectors?